-- 9. Committee needs to consider the most appropriate course of action to deal with the breach of planning control.
-The broad choice lies between formal enforcement and continued robust engagement.
-Formal enforcement action is always discretionary, and the local planning authority cannot issue an enforcement notice unless it considers that it is expedient to do so. - 10.
-The appeal decision establishes that the site is suitable for a caravan site for occupation by gypsy-travellers, despite the opposite view taken by the council in refusing planning permission.
-The council's should therefore be concerned with how best to secure that site complies with the aims of the planning conditions that apply to it, rather than seeking the removal of the site, which is not a realistic prospect. - 11.
-It is officer's opinion and recommendation to members that continuing robust engagement with site residents continue at this stage should be pursued, rather than commencing formal enforcement action.
-This would be in line with the approach advocated in the statutory guidance, and consistent with the council's normal approach to planning breaches. - 12.
+- 11. Committee needs to consider the most appropriate course of action to deal with the breach of planning control.
+The broad choice lies between formal enforcement action, and continued engagement.
+Formal enforcement action is always discretionary, and the local planning authority cannot issue an enforcement notice unless it considers that it is expedient to do so. - 12.
+The appeal decision establishes that the site is suitable for a caravan site for occupation by gypsy-travellers despite the opposite view taken by the council in refusing planning permission.
+It is considered that the council should be concerned with how best to ensure that the site is developed in accordance with the planning permission and complies with the aims of the planning conditions that apply to it, rather than seeking the removal of the site.
+Furthermore the area to be restored to paddock is now mostly clear of any debris, with soil and vegetation remaining so leaving the only work required to be the planning of grass on the site.
+Unlike the tree and hedgerow planting which needs to be carried out during the tree planting season between October to March, grass seed is more effectively applied during spring and early summer when the soil has warmed up. - 13.
+It is therefore officers' opinion and recommendation to members that engagement with site residents should continue at this stage, rather than commencing formal enforcement action requiring the site to be vacated.
+This has proven to be successful in securing the planting of the trees, would be in line with the approach advocated in the statutory guidance, and would be consistent with the council's normal approach to planning breaches. - 14.
 If this approach is taken, officers would continue to work with the occupants of the site in order to meet the requirements of the conditions.
-Due to the nature of the Traveller lifestyle the majority of the men who occupy the site are away at present and have been for some time, and whilst they were able to complete some of the work when they were living on the site, some remains outstanding.
-In these circumstances it is considered that the timescales put forward for the completion of the works by the site residents' planning agent were not feasible.
-Further, much of the restoration works are required to allow the landscaping works to be completed.
-Whilst the residents could appoint external contractors to do the work this is unlikely given their ability to be able to do the work themselves and its cost effectiveness.
-They have completed a large proportion of the work, and due to the planting season being between October and March the planting work cannot be carried out effectively until that time in any case.
-The work to continue to reinstate the land can carry on and officers will keep visiting the site to ensure that progress on this continues to be made. - 13.
-Given the starting point is that the site was granted planning permission following a public inquiry at which the relevant issues were fully explored, the material harm created by a slight delay in the implementation of the planting and the re-instatement of the land is limited.
-It is not considered that this delay will have an undue adverse impact on the amenity of neighbouring residents and it is not considered that it would presently be expedient to commence formal enforcement.
-That said, making the decision to not take formal action at this moment in time does not prevent the LPA from doing so in the future and indeed as the works are considered necessary this would be an option if inadequate progress is made in the forthcoming months and during the next planting season.
+The occupiers of the site have completed the majority of the work, and the work to continue to reinstate the land can carry on.
+Officers will continue to visit the site to ensure that progress on this continues to be made. - 15.
+Given the starting point is that the site was granted planning permission following a public inquiry at which the relevant issues were fully explored, the material harm created by a delay in the planting of the abandoned land to a paddock area is very limited.
+It is not considered that this will have an undue adverse impact on the amenity of neighbouring residents or the amenities of the area given that it is low level and it is not considered that it would be expedient to commence formal enforcement.
+That said, making the decision to not take formal action at this moment in time does not prevent the LPA from doing so in the future and indeed as the works are considered necessary this would be an option if inadequate progress is made in the forthcoming months.